Shao-Group/Telos/README.md

 ### 2. Extract Features

 Now, extract features using the bam file.
+By default, the script does parallel processing with number of parallel processes is set to number of available cpu cores (maximum 8).
+You can set the number of processes manually by passing the argument `--n-processes=$INTEGER` or you can turn off parallel processing completely by passing `--no-parallel`.

 ```bash
 python src/extract_features.py --config CONFIG_PATH